Why Most Small Business Brands Look Cheap (And How to Fix It)

 complicated illustrations

-Think about globally recognized brands.
+Think about the logos of well-known brands.

 Most successful logos are: